agonist/weaviate-demo/README.md

 And voila.
 We're finally ready to run our script with `pnpm seed`.
 Data should be in rerady to be used.

-## Sementic search
+## Semantic search

-Now that we've been through the boring setup, we can start searching things!
+Now that we've been through the setup part, we can start searching things!

-> _Sementic_ or _Similarity_ search is looking for vectors with the most similarity for a given input.
+> _Semantic_ or _Similarity_ search is looking for vectors with the most similarity for a given input.

 First we run `pnpm dlx shadcn-ui@latest add button input skeleton` to get the few components that we need.